DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Electronic Literature in the Digital Humanities: Research and PracticeDene Grigar, M.D.
 Coverly, Sandy Baldwin, and Davin Heckman

-[This offering has 4 spots remaining (6 March)] Led by leading scholars and artists of the Electronic Literature Organization, this course combines seminar and workshop methodologies so that participants gain the background needed to critique, interpret, teach, and curate electronic literature.
+[This offering is now full (21 April)] Led by leading scholars and artists of the Electronic Literature Organization, this course combines seminar and workshop methodologies so that participants gain the background needed to critique, interpret, teach, and curate electronic literature.
 Electronic literature is described as born digital literary work––that is, literature produced with and only experienced on a computing device.
 Recent exhibits at the Modern Language Association and the Library of Congress as well as featured topics at digital humanities events, like the recent “Digital Cultures in the Age of Big Data” institute at Bowling Green State University, show a growing interest by digital humanists in the form.
 Needed, however, to further digital humanities research into and teaching of electronic literature is the opportunity for scholars to engage in a formal, in-depth study that provides a good understanding of electronic literature’s antecedents and traditions, authors and works, theories and methodologies, scholarly approaches, and artistic practices.
 This course, led by leading scholars and artists of the Electronic Literature Organization, combines seminar and workshop methodologies so that participants gain the background needed to critique, interpret, teach, and curate electronic literature.

 Feminist Digital Humanities: Theoretical, Social, and Material EngagementsJacque Wernimont and Elizabeth Losh